Château d'Amboise: Decline

 Since 1840, the Château d'Amboise has been listed as a monument historique by the French Ministry of Culture.
 King Louis-Philippe began restoring it during his reign but with his abdication in 1848, the château was confiscated by the government.
 The captive Emir Abd Al-Qadir, who resisted the French colonisation of Algeria, and an entourage of family and retainers were transferred to Château d'Amboise in November 1848.
 In 1852 an article in Bentley's Miscellany noted that before Abd Al-Qadir took up residence in the château, it had frequently been visited by tourists.

 Later that year, in October, President Louis-Napoléon Bonaparte visited Abd al-Qadir at Amboise to give him the news of his release.
 In 1873, Louis-Philippe's heirs were given control of the property and a major effort to repair it was made, directed by Eugène Viollet-le-Duc.
 During the German invasion in 1940 the château was damaged further.
-Today, the present comte de Paris, descendant of Louis-Philippe, repairs and maintains the château through the Fondation Saint-Louis.
+Today, the present Count of Paris, a descendant of Louis-Philippe, repairs and maintains the château through the Fondation Saint-Louis.